where does it hurt?

 Facet joint syndrome may also be known as chronic axial back pain.
 Common symptoms include:

 Millions of Americans suffer daily from the facet joint condition, but many people don’t ever go to the doctor for treatment, because they fear that their only option will be surgery.
-Fortunately, there are numerous non-surgical options available at the Metropolitan Pain and Spine Institute.
+Fortunately, there are numerous non-surgical options available at the Spine INA.
 Learn more about facet joint injections and other pain management techniques we can use to help you find relief.

 Facet joint syndrome is the pain that occurs at the joint in between two adjoining vertebrae.
 It happens when these joints, which allow movement and flexibility in the spine, get worn out.